ConfigMaps & Secrets

 Secrets (Sensitive Data)

-• Passwords, tokens, and API keys
+• Passwords, tokens, API keys

 • SSH keys or TLS certs